keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 Existing
 [KeptnApp](../../reference/crd-reference/app.md)
-resources that were generated manually must be migrated because of this new feature..
+resources that were generated manually must be migrated because of this new feature.
 This page gives instructions for doing that.

 > **Note**